Incoming grants and loans

 Download the brochure ‘Student finance for international students in university or higher professional education‘ (Dienst Uitvoering Onderwijs).

 Holland Scholarship The Holland Scholarship is financed by the Dutch Ministry of Education, Culture and Science, as well as Dutch research universities and universities of applied sciences.
 This scholarship is meant for students who want to do their study, internship or research outside the European Economic Area (EEA).
 The scholarship amounts to a one-off payment of € 1,250.
 More information?

 The extensive DAAD scholarship database offers a wide range of scholarships and additional information for students interested in studying or courses in Germany.
 This includes special scholarship programmes for musicians and artists.
 More information for Dutch students?
 Read this.
 More information for foreign students, read this.
 More information about studying or internships abroad can be found on this website.

-For more information or questions about finances, grants and the student loan you can contact the Student Life student counselor via firstname.lastname@example.org.
+For more information or questions about money and student finance, contact the student counsellor.